EMBRYOPSIDA Pirani & Prado

 Synonymy: Sphenostemonineae I. Savin. - Quintiniales Doweld, Sphenostemonales Doweld

-3 [list]/36.
+3 [list]/36 - as genera below.
 Southwest Pacific: Philippines to New Zealand and New Caledonia.

 1. Quintinia A. de Candolle

-Plants Al accumulators, group 1 secoiridoids, ellagic acid +; vessels vestured; petiole bundle?; peltate glands +; (lamina margins entire); inflorescences axillary, unbranched; flowers also 5-merous; K with 1 trace, aestivation open, not protecting bud; anthers ± basifixed; pollen 4-6 colporate; G [3-5], inferior, placentation ± parietal, nectary on top of ovary, style longish, postgenitally connate, stout, with prominent radiating cells, stigmas expanded, wet; ovules 3-many/carpel, bitegmic, micropyle endostomal, parietal tissue 2-3 cells across; K persistent; micropylar endosperm haustorium?; n = ?22.
+Plants Al accumulators, group 1 secoiridoids, ellagic acid +; pits vestured; (nodes 5:5); petiole bundle?; peltate glands + [cells of head radiating]; buds naked; inflorescences branched or not; flowers also 5-merous; K not protecting bud, sepals with 1 trace, aestivation open; pollen 4-6 colporate; G [3-5], inferior, placentation ± parietal, nectary on top of ovary, style longish, postgenitally connate, stout, with prominent radiating cells, stigmas expanded, wet; ovules 3-many/carpel, ?bitegmic, micropyle endostomal, parietal tissue absent; K persistent; micropylar endosperm haustorium?; n = 22.

 1/25.
 Philippines and New Guinea to New Zealand and New Caledonia (map: from Heywood 2007, in part).

 Synonymy: Quintiniaceae Doweld